 But the Coalition's has not shared details on how much this vision could cost the economy or reduce cost-of-living pressures.

-What will Sussan Ley announce?
+What did Sussan Ley announce?

-In excerpts seen by SBS News, Ley will announce that low and middle-income earners will be the Coalition's priority in its "commitment to lower taxes".
+She announced that low and middle-income earners will be the Coalition's priority in its "commitment to lower taxes".

 While passionate about this pledge, the plan lacks detail, by her own admission.